Types of Men's Shoes

 At first, bucks were made for tennis players.
 And that was way back in the 1800s.
 As the years passed, people included it in their wardrobe for both formal and informal affairs.

-Its architecture has similarities with blucher oxfords, and that’s why shoe enthusiasts often compare the two.
-You can contrast the two with their makeup.
-Bucks are easily identified by their brick-red sole and the principal piece, suede.
+Its architecture has similarities with blucher oxfords, which is why shoe enthusiasts often compare the two.
+You can distinguish the two by their makeup: bucks are easily identified by their brick-red sole and the principal piece, suede.

-These ankle-high boots are made not just for velvety vibe it gives.
-It’s also made for comfort and boosting one’s confidence.
+These ankle-high boots are made not just for the velvety vibe they give off.
+They’re also made for comfort and boosting one’s confidence.
 Their sleek colors and elastic side panels are what make them perfect for getting that stylish feel.

 Chelsea boots for men are made to be timeless.
-Its different color schemes and contents are combined exquisitely to make it fit for various styles.
+Their different color schemes and contents are combined exquisitely to fit various styles.

 To get that classic appearance, you can choose either the casual suede or the glossy leather.
-Get a perfect combo by choosing the right color.
-There’s tan, black, and brown.
+Get a perfect combo by choosing the right color from tan, black, and brown.

-Much like the Chelsea boots, this one also fits up to the ankles.
+Much like the chelsea boots, chukka boots also fit up to the ankles.
 They’re also built for comfort and can be dressed up or down.
-It’s suitable for any style, from casual to business and formal.
-Even the variety of their uppers are the same: leather and suede.
+They’re suitable for any style, from casual to business and formal.
+Even the materials of their uppers are the same: leather and suede.

-What separates it from Chelsea boots are the compositions of its other parts.
-The soles are not only available in leather, but also in rubber.
-And instead of stretchable side panels, Chuka boots have shoelaces with four or six eyelets.
+What distinguishes chukka boots from chelsea boots is the composition of the other parts.
+The soles are not only available in leather but also in rubber.
+And instead of stretchable side panels, chuka boots have shoelaces with four or six eyelets.

-This classy shoe has also stood the test of time by being a wardrobe favorite for decades.
-It still remains one of the simplest yet sophisticated footwear out there.
+This classy shoe has also stood the test of time, being a wardrobe favorite for decades.
+It remains one of the simplest yet sophisticated footwear out there.